Ada-Developers-Academy/core-unit-3/react-components/components.md

 ### Where to Render `StudentList`

 Sofia just began her project by using `create-react-app`.
-At this moment, when Sofia runs `npm start`, her webapp at `localhost:3000` looks like the default splash screen.
+At this moment, when Sofia runs `yarn start`, her webapp at `localhost:3000` looks like the default splash screen.

 She's traced her code through `src/index.js` and `src.App.js`, and Sofia knows that **currently, her webapp renders one component:** one instance of **the `App` component**.